Tech4Lab/Tech4Lab/README.md

 ## 🗞️ News

 - **25/03/2025** – 🚀 *First public release of the Tech4Diet Research Lab on GitHub!*
-  Our official repository is now live, featuring projects on food recognition, fish classification, and elasmobranch detection.
+  Our official repository is now live, featuring projects on 3D recontruction, fish classification and elasmobranch detection.
 Stay tuned for updates!

 ---